 Image - St George's Bristol Handel's Messiah

-14. Create memories with a festive experience
+14. Create memories with a festive workshop

 Give the gift of unique and fun Bristol experiences.
 Yuup is your go-to place for one-off local experiences, from pottery making and dance classes to foraging walks.
-They've got a huge range of experiences for you to choose from across the city, whether the person you're treating is outdoorsy, a foodie or loves getting crafty.
+They've got a huge range of experiences for you to choose from across the city, whether the person you're treating is outdoorsy, a foodie, or loves getting crafty.

 - Find more gift ideas in our Ultimate Bristol Christmas gift guide